 Creating scarcity on the internet: how an NFT works

-An NFT is a digital certificate (a “token”) that recognizes one as the owner of a digital file that has no equal to it (it is “non-fungible”).
-These certificates are created (“minted”) and sold on blockchain - the same technology behind cryptocurrencies.
-It also tracks transactions to prevent counterfeit, with Ethereum being the most popular NFT blockchain.
-An NFT, then, is guaranteed to be unique: no matter how many digital copies there are – MP3, JPEG, etc. - there is only one “original” file.
+An NFT is a digital certificate (a token) that recognizes one as the owner of a digital file with no equal to it (it is non-fungible).
+These certificates are created (minted) and sold on blockchain - the same technology behind cryptocurrencies.
+It also tracks transactions to prevent counterfeiting, with Ethereum being the most popular NFT blockchain.
+An NFT is unique: No matter how many digital copies there are – MP3, JPEG, etc. - there is only one original file.
 Essentially, an NFT owner buys ownership rights.
 This (partially) explains why the popularity of NBA Top Shot – a game around basketball highlights videos – resembles that of collectible card games: Certain files are rarer (therefore, more valuable) than others.
 This scarcity can be extended in other directions too.
-American rock band Kings of Leon made around two billion U.S. dollars with an NFT surrounding their latest album, for instance, by giving NFT owners access to photos and unique perks alongside the album.
+American rock band Kings of Leon made around two billion U.S. dollars with an NFT surrounding their album in 2021 by giving NFT owners access to photos and unique perks alongside the album.
+In essence, NFTs serve as the foundation for Web3, specifically Decentralized Finance (DeFi) or the metaverse.

 This text provides general information.
 Statista assumes no